VadimRaitses/SpringBootTest/README.md

 # SpringBootTest
-restful demo for springboot framework with bearer authentication and cool groovy tests
+springboot restful demo with JWT auth and cool groovy tests.

 # Foreword
-Hi everyone who looking for fast start with springboot,jwt authentication, rest framework, spock unitesting,it the place. there you can get all instruments to make it work.
+For everyone,who looking for fast start with springboot,jwt authentication, rest framework and spock unitesting.

 ## First step
 This step will make for you, a user and authenticate him, so response will appear with jwt token